bcunningham40/SS1100_FinalProject_Group4/README.md

 CD&H- ChatGPT 4o.
 I used a prompt along the lines of "How to match an item in a list with an item in a nested dictionary in python" to make the parsed input to the specific subsystems, codes, and parameters within the dictionary.
 While the the result certainly was not perfect, it provided a jumping off point to tweek until the code worked.
 I tested the code provided in a python file and used trial and error until the code was working in the way that I wanted.

+Payload - The code was resulting in a plot that was completely white.
+I entered the code into ChatGPT and asked why the plot was showing all white.
+It recommended checking the min/max values for each CSV.
+This returned a NaN error which ChatGPT recommended rectifying with conversion of the NaN to a numeric value.
+This resolved the problem and the image was visualized.

 7. What other resources did you use to find solutions?
 Online sites, books, references, etc.

 ACS- I looked up what CWD and its funcionality via Google because it was giving me the hardest time.
 I also watched Youtube videos on how Github worked and how to update Github from the destop app.

+Payload - I used a simple google search to figure out if it was possible and subsequently how to use a file path directly from GitHub to avoid computer specific path issues when loading the CSV files.

 9. In what way could this project be improved for future quarters?